 Remember: A loan estimate isn't a closing disclosure.
 If you don't like the terms on offer, take no action.
 But if you like the terms cited in a particular loan estimate and want to move forward, you must provide your loan officer with what is known as your "intent to proceed," or your agreement to move forward with the loan application, and quickly.
 Lenders are only required to honor the terms of a loan estimate for 10 business days.
 After you express your intent to proceed, your lender will request more information about your finances (such as your income) and will provide a closing disclosure with your finalized loan costs.

 Loan Estimate vs. Closing Disclosure

 Consumer Finance Protection Bureau.
-"What is a Loan Estimate?"
-Accessed March 5, 2020.
+"What Is a Loan Estimate?"
+Accessed July 20, 2020.

 Consumer Financial Protection Bureau.
 "What Information Do I Have To Provide a Lender in Order To Receive a Loan Estimate?"
 Accessed July 20, 2020.

 Consumer Financial Protection Bureau.
 "My Loan Officer Said That I Need To Express My 'Intent To Proceed' in Order for My Mortgage Loan Application To Move Forward.
 What Does That Mean?"
 Accessed July 20, 2020.

 Consumer Finance Protection Bureau.
 "Loan Estimate and Closing Disclosure: Your Guides in Choosing the Right Home Loan."
 Accessed July 20, 2020.